SetProtocol/STIPS/STIPS/STIP-009.md

 ## Feasibility Analysis
 **Single-use vs. Mutli-use Manager Contracts**

-Single-use manager contracts would be deployed once per Set Token, while a multi-use manager contract would be deployed once overall and could subsequently be used by all Set Tokens.
+Single-use manager contracts would be deployed once per Set Token by a manager factory contract, while a multi-use manager contract would be deployed once overall and could subsequently be used by all Set Tokens.
 Single-use manager contracts maintain separation between Set Tokens at the contract level but require individual deployments for each Set Token.
 A multi-use manager contract requires only one deployment but has functionality across many Set Tokens, which may open up attack vectors.

 **Modular vs. Monolithic Manager Contracts**